Oops!... I Did It Again (song): Live performances

-Legacy
+Legacy and covers

 Since its release, "Oops!...
 I Did It Again" has been covered on numerous occasions.
 In 2001, German singer Max Raabe recorded a cabaret version of the song with Palast Orchester for their album Super Hits.

+On 7 May 2005, Kelly Marie appeared on the ITV show and performed Hit Me, Baby, One More Time.

-Finnish melodic death metal band Children of Bodom also recorded a cover of the song for their album Skeletons in the Closet (2009), while Rochelle released three eurodance hi-NRG renditions of the track.
+Finnish melodic death metal band Children of Bodom also recorded a cover of the song for their album Skeletons in the Closet (2009), while Rochelle released three Eurodance hi-NRG renditions of the track.
 Richard Thompson covered the song on his album 1000 Years of Popular Music (2006), and in addition included a medieval-style version titled "Marry, Ageyn Hic Hev Donne Yt".

 "Oops!...
 I Did It Again" has been featured on several television series.
 In 2004, it was included on the soundtrack for the sitcom Will & Grace.
 Irish pop rap duo Jedward performed the song live during the sixth series of the British version of The X Factor in 2009.
 During the episode "Britney/Brittany" for Glee in 2010, Brittany Pierce (portrayed by Heather Morris) mimicked Spears as she danced in a red catsuit while performing her later single "I'm a Slave 4 U".
 The song itself was later performed by Rachel Berry (portrayed by Lea Michele) during the episode "Britney 2.0" in 2012.
 While on tour with her band the Scene, Selena Gomez covered "Oops!...
 I Did It Again" during their We Own the Night Tour in 2011.
 Tori Spelling also covered the song on The Masked Singer.

 Cover versions of the song appear on the video games Dance Dance Revolution Extreme 2 (2005), Karaoke Revolution Volume 3 (2004), and Just Dance 4 (2012), while Spears' original version is included on Singstar as DLC and her own video game Britney's Dance Beat.
 In 2005, the comedy website Super Master Piece released a parody version of "Oops!...
 I Did It Again" titled "Oops I Did It Again!: The Original", which they jokingly labeled as the original recording by Louis Armstrong in April 1932 in Chicago, Illinois; their version was actually recorded by Shek Baker.
 The track has also been parodied under the title "Oops!
 I Farted Again" by producer Bob Rivers.